ingestevezaquino/devops-test/ansible/README.md

 # Initial k8s config file

-This is an add-on, here I automate with ansible some basic configuration related to target namespace and service account for and k8s cluster.
+This is an add-on, here I automate with ansible some basic configuration related to target namespace and service account for a k8s cluster.

 ## Requirements: